usernamedontmatter/MoodlegramCppServer/README.md

 ## Moodlegram

-Moodlegram is an opensource messanger specializing on security, privacy and fault tolerance
+Moodlegram is an opensource messenger specializing on security, privacy and fault tolerance

 [Tmaou27](https://github.com/Tmaou27) is author of original Moodlegram